CalibanWsb/Zenless-Zone-Zero-Bot/README.md

 ## Account Safety

-Cypher is designed from the ground up to be a **Zenless Zone Zero bot**.
+Cypher is designed from the ground up to be a **safe Zenless Zone Zero bot**.
 It operates by emulating a normal player's actions through mouse clicks and screen captures only.

 * **No Memory Reading/Writing:** Does not interact with the game's memory.
 * **No Kernel-Level Access:** Runs as a standard user-level application.